 The ICO upholds information rights in the public interest.
 Data relating to children is afforded special protection in the GDPR and is a regulatory priority for the ICO.
+Conforming to the standards set out in this code will be a key measure of your compliance with data protection laws.

-We will monitor compliance with this code through a series of proactive audits, will consider complaints, and take appropriate action to enforce the code and the underlying data protection standards, in line with our Regulatory Action Policy.
-Adherence to the standards set out in this code will be a key measure of your compliance with data protection laws.
-If you do not follow this code, you will find it difficult to demonstrate that your processing is fair and complies with the GDPR or PECR.
+We will monitor conformance to this code through a series of proactive audits, will consider complaints, and take appropriate action to enforce the underlying data protection standards, subject to applicable law and in line with our Regulatory Action Policy.
+To ensure proportionate and effective regulation we will target our most significant powers, focusing on organisations and individuals suspected of repeated or wilful misconduct or serious failure to comply with the law.
+If you do not follow this code, you may find it difficult to demonstrate that your processing is fair and complies with the GDPR or PECR.